Propaedeutic Stage of Priestly Formation

 PASTORAL DIMENSION

-Seminarians are called to develop “the dynamic of self-giving through experiences in the parish setting and charitable works” (The Gift of the Priestly Vocation, 59).
-Men are given the opportunity to see the face of Jesus in the poor through a border immersion experience.
+Seminarians are called to develop “the dynamic of self-giving through experiences in the parish setting and charitable works” (PPF6, 121).
+Men are given the opportunity to see the face of Jesus in the poor through immersion experience.
 They also practice the corporal and spiritual works of mercy in their weekly apostolic work.
 Seminarians will have dedicated periods of time throughout the year to facilitate a deeper bond with their own dioceses.

 • Apostolic work